Frequently Asked Questions

 We offer 7 undergraduate majors, 9 minors and 3 concentrations.
 Visit our degrees and programs page for more information.

-Does MMA offer the opportunity to shadow current students?
+Does MASSACHUSETTS MARITIME ACADEMY offer the opportunity to shadow current students?

 If you are a prospective student, we do offer the chance to visit our campus and shadow one of our freshman cadets for a day during our spring term (March-May).
 Please email email@example.com for more information.